Welcome to our

 In the next post, Tom Bennett takes the reins to provide a retrospective on his and Barry Vengerik’s previous analysis in light of the source code.
 Part Four of CARBANAK Week is available as well.

-Article: CARBANAK Week Part Two: Continuing the CARBANAK Source Code Analysis - published about 5 years ago.
+Article: CARBANAK Week Part Two: Continuing the CARBANAK Source Code Analysis - published over 5 years ago.

 http://www.fireeye.com/blog/threat-research/2019/04/carbanak-week-part-two-continuing-source-code-analysis.html